-If a proposed change to a zoning regulation or boundary is protested by owners of twenty percent or more of the area of the lots or land included in such proposed change, or of the area of the lots or land immediately adjoining the area covered by the proposed change and extending 200 feet there from, the affirmative vote of at least three-fourths of the full City Council is required for the proposed change to take effect.
+If a proposed change to a zoning regulation or boundary is protested by owners of twenty percent or more of the area of the lots or land included in such proposed change, or of the area of the lots or land immediately adjoining the area covered by the proposed change and extending 200 feet there from in accordance with Chapter 211 of the Texas Local Government Code, as amended, the affirmative vote of at least three-fourths of the full City Council is required for the proposed change to take effect.

-An affirmative vote of at least three-fourths of the full City Council is required to overrule a recommendation of the Planning and Zoning Commission that a proposed change to a zoning regulation be denied.

-(Texas Local Government Code, Section 211.006(d); Allen Comprehensive Zoning Ordinance)
+An affirmative vote of at least three-fourths of the full City Council is required to overrule a recommendation of the Planning and Zoning Commission that a proposed change to a zoning be denied.
+(Texas Local Government Code, Section 211.006(d); Allen Land Development Code)